inside.ewu.edu

 Pre-requisites: ENGL 201 or permission of instructor.

-This course is designed to acquaint students with the foundations of American history including the growth of Indian relations, settler communities, religious institutions, labor and slavery, trade patterns, and political institutions.
-Students will learn about the many colonial wars and the events leading up to the American Revolution.
+Designed to acquaint students with the foundations of American history including the growth of Indian relations, settler communities, religious institutions, labor and slavery, trade patterns, and political institutions.
+Covers the many colonial wars and the events leading up to the American Revolution.

 HIST 485.
 AMERICAN REVOLUTION, 1763-1824.
 5 Credits.